Ok, since summer is in full swing I’m here to condense a bunch of family reunion ideas in case you’re trying to plan the best family reunion.

 Everything was based around living our lives to the best of our abilities in many different ways.

 I loved my sister’s theme one year when my little sister Charity couldn’t come:

 I loved this one too that was called “Turn the Hearts,”

-And all the activities were based around honoring our ancestors.
+Those are ancestors faces they’re holding up up there.
+All the activities were based around honoring our ancestors.
 So many stories to share and learn.

 Ok, and we can’t forget “Fifty Years of Eyrealm,” when we celebrated my parent’s 50th anniversary:

 Traditions are what ties the family together.
 And if you’ve never done a family reunion before, it’s never too late to start!
 These are some of our favorite traditions we make happen every year: